Udmurts: Culture

 The Udmurt language belongs to the Uralic family.

 The Udmurts have a national epic called Dorvyzhy.
 Their national musical instruments include the krez zither (similar to the Russian gusli) and a pipe-like wind instrument called the chipchirghan.

-A chapter in the French Description de toutes les nations de l'empire de Russie from 1776 is devoted to the description of the Wotyak people.
+A chapter in the 1776 book Description de toutes les nations de l'empire de Russie is devoted to the description of the Wotyak people.

 James George Frazer also mentions a rite performed by the people in his book The Golden Bough.

 Many Udmurt people have red hair, and a festival to celebrate the red-haired people has been held annually in Izhevsk since 2004.

 The Udmurts used to be semi-nomadic forest dwellers that lived in riverside communities.
 However, most Udmurts now live in towns.
 Although the clan-based social structure of the Udmurts no longer exists, its traces are still strong and it continues to shape modern Udmurt culture.

 Genetics

+Estimated ancestry components among selected Eurasian populations.
+The yellow component represents Neo-Siberian ancestry (represented by Nganasans).

 According to the data gathered by Kristiina Tambets and others (2018), the majority (about 70%) of Udmurt men carry the haplogroup N. The high frequency of this East Eurasian-related haplogroup is a common pattern among Uralic-speaking peoples.
 Most Udmurt men belong to the subclade N1c and 16.8 percent of them belong the subclade N1b-P43.
 The second most common Y-DNA haplogroup among Udmurts is R1a (19%).
+In another sample, Udmurts were found to be predominated by R1a-m17 at 37.2% and R1-M173 at 11.6, followed by various clades of N at about 34.9% and the rest constituted by E-M35, I-M170, G and J.

 The most common maternal haplogroup for Udmurts is U (23.5%).
 Most Udmurts who have it belong to its subclades U2 (10.4%) and U5 (9.3%).
 Nearly as common is H (22.5%).
 Other mtDNA haplogroups among Udmurts include T (16.5%), D (11%) and Z (6%).

 Autosomal ancestry proportions of Udmurts and other populations.

+A sample also found Udmurts to have a high proportion (40.7%) of East Eurasian mtDNA, represented mostly by clades of M and D, which is common in groups in the Volga-Ural region of European Russia.

 When it comes to the autosomal ancestry of Udmurts, around 30 percent of it is Nganasan-like.
 This Siberian component is typical for Uralic-speaking peoples.
 The rest can be modelled to be mostly Steppe-like with a smaller eastern hunter-gatherer component, or Srubnaya-like.
-It is common for Northeastern Europeans to have a high level of Steppe-related admixture.
+It is common for peoples in northeastern Europe to have a high level of Steppe-related admixture.